-This article helps you with the basics and steps needed to set up your Python development environment in Ubuntu and Fedora.
+This article helps you with the basics and steps to setup your Python development environment in Ubuntu and Fedora.

 Python became popular in the last couple of years due to its powerful libraries, easy syntax, and portability.
 It is being used currently almost every system across businesses.

-So, if you are trying to set up your Python box and wondering how to begin etc, then you are at the right place.
-Here, I tried to give you some steps for you to get you started.
+So, if you are trying to set up your Python box and wondering how to begin etc., then you are at the right place.
+Here, I tried to give you some steps to get started.

 Setup Python Development Environment in Ubuntu and Fedora

-If you are starting up Python development fresh, then it is recommended that you use the latest Python 3.x for your development as Python 2.x will be end-of-support by the year 2020.
-On the same note, if you are running any application based out of Python 2.x then consider migrating, compiling it to Python 3.x as soon as possible.
+If you are starting up Python development fresh, then it is recommended that you use the latest Python 3.x for your development, as Python 2.x is already out of support.
+Almost all the leading Linux distributions removed the dependency on Python 2.

-If you are running the latest distributions as of today for Fedora or Ubuntu then you should have Python 3.x already installed and set as default interpreter.
-For example, Fedora 32 and Ubuntu 20.04 LTS which is currently available, have Python 3.x as default Python shell.
+If you are running the latest distributions as of today for Fedora or Ubuntu, then you should have Python 3.x already installed and set as the default interpreter.
+For example, Fedora 37 and Ubuntu 22.04 LTS, which are currently available, have Python 3.11 as the default Python shell.

-A quick way to find out what Python version you have is running below command from a terminal in both Ubuntu and Fedora.
+A quick way to find out what Python version you have is by running the below command from a terminal in both Ubuntu and Fedora.

 sudo apt install python3